 8 strips bacon

-4 tablespoons butter, 2 carrots, 1 sweet yellow onion or yellow onion
+4 tbsp butter, 2 carrots, 1 sweet yellow onion or yellow onion

 • When the carrots are tender, turn the heat to low, remove the lid and add the minced garlic.
 Cook 1 more minute.